designstem/projects/frequency/index.md

 <p />

 ~Let's have a 2 minute break before the next hands-on exercise.~
-<small>Following clip shows You different turntable animations.</small>
+<small>Following clip shows You different experiments with the medium.</small>

 <p />